datamade/site-launch-checklist/README.md

 # DataMade Site Launch Checklist
 A checklist of miscellaneous tasks to do before launching a public website.

+## How to use this
-To use this, make an issue in your project's issues called "Final Checklist" and copy/paste the following:
+Make a new GitHub issue in your project called "Final Checklist" and copy/paste the following:

 ```